Chapter 1 : Prologue

 The boy that had been hidden in the shadows of the staircase had moved to the shadows of the grand doorway and was once again gazing over at the girl by the water’s edge.
 A part of him always wanted to call her back, to tell her not to be so foolish and that she might catch a cold in this weather, but he never did.
 She was too beautiful for him to break her solitude.
 Besides, she would no doubt question why he was here, at this early hour, and he would have no excuse.

 The snow was late to fall this year.
 The ground was frozen and waiting for its winter blanket as she lay back and gazed up at the sky.
 It would fall today, she thought to herself.
 She ran her hands out from her sides, her fingers scrapped against the frozen droplets of dew that clung to the sparse blades of grass still fighting against the elements.
-Besides June, December was her favourite month.
-In June it was her birthday.
+December was her favourite month.
 In December, the world was at peace.
-To her, they were the most beautiful months in the year.
+To her, it was the most beautiful month in the year.

 Behind her the castle began to stir.
 Students and teachers alike were waking up to start the new day and the challenges they might face.
 To the girl at the edge of the lake, the joy of a new day was subdued by the feeling of loss that tugged at her heart each time she had to say goodbye to the dawn and turn her back on the lake.
 As she headed back towards the castle, the boy continued to watch her, making sure the shadows hid him well.